Student Leadership Conference 2026

 Target Audience

-Each school can nominate up to 5 students to attend, with the requirement that each student brings a prepared social entrepreneurial project.
+Each school can nominate up to 5 students to attend, with the requirement that each student brings a prepared social innovation project.
 This project should outline their objectives, target audience, and planned actions, demonstrating the student’s commitment to addressing a real-world problem.
 Ideally, these students should come as a team with a shared project focus.

 The conference will provide an opportunity for students to grow their ideas through collaborative workshops and feedback.
 It is essential that students arrive with a project already in motion, as the goal of the conference is to further develop their ideas and refine their strategies.